-Since inception of reviews with the BSPARI, there has been improvement in inclusion of the four deliverables in CI 7.19 based upon the new logic agreed upon between DBHDS and the reviewers.
-The number and percentage of plans with all four required deliverables out of the total across the batches of BSPARIs reported out in this and previous reports are as follows:
+Since inception of reviews with the BSPARI, there has been improvement in inclusion of the four deliverables in former CI 7.19 based upon the logic agreed upon between DBHDS and the reviewers.
+The number and percentage of plans with all four required deliverables out of the total across the batches of BSPARIs reported out in this and previous reports are outlined on the following table (Table 7).